-The purpose of the research outline is to ensure that by the end of your first year you have a clear plan for a well-defined PhD project, that is intellectually appropriate and practically feasible with the time and other resources available.
-If you have not completed the MSc Social Research Methods, you are required have your outline approved before you can be cleared to progress to your second year of PhD study and commence your fieldwork.
+The information below is specific to doctoral researchers based in Sociology and Gender Studies.
+The purpose of the research outline is to ensure that you clarify your topic and plan your time sensibly, and that what you propose to do is intellectually appropriate and practically feasible with the time and other resources available.
+You are required to pass the outline approval (and ethics approval) before you can be cleared to progress to your second year of study and commence your fieldwork.